pymupdf/PyMuPDF/docs/page.rst

          4. The image is stored in the PDF in its original quality.
 This may be much better than you ever need for your display.
 In this case consider decreasing the image size before inserting it -- e.g. by using the pixmap option and then shrinking it or scaling it down (see :ref:`Pixmap` chapter).
 The PIL method *Image.thumbnail()* can also be used for that purpose.
 The file size savings can be very significant.

-         5. The most efficient way to display the same image on multiple pages is another method: :meth:`showPDFpage`.
+         5. The most efficient way to display the same image on multiple pages is another method: :meth:`show_pdf_page`.
 Consult :meth:`Document.convertToPDF` for how to obtain intermediary PDFs usable for that method.
 Demo script `fitz-logo.py <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/demo/fitz-logo.py>`_ implements a fairly complete approach.

    .. index::
       pair: blocks; getText